oils-for-unix/blog-code/catbrain/shell-vs-catbrain.md

   - Oils
   - Catbrain
 - tr
+  - C++ exceptions
+  - Yes
+  - No (Eval() should return an integer code Break, Continue, Return?)
+- tr
+  - Stackless?
+  - No, uses call stack for function calls
+  - Needed for Lua-like coroutines
+- tr
   - C API
   - Not yet - needs to integrate with GC
   - Not yet - but could involve coroutines?